 Operational Control → Authority (DSP 1.3.4) Responsibilities, Including the Assignment of Functions, Duties or Tasks.
 (DSP 1.3.5 and 1.3.6) Training and Qualification Operator shall designate responsibilities and ensure personnel are competent to perform the job function.
-Administrative Support Personnel 1 (e.g. gate agent) None Do not make recommendations or decisions regarding the operational control of a flight.
+Administrative Support Personnel (e.g. gate agent) None Do not make recommendations or decisions regarding the operational control of a flight.
 Provide, collect or assemble operational documents or data only.
 Not subject to initial and recurrent training in the competencies of operational control in Table 3.5 and are qualified via On the Job Training (OJT), job descriptions, task cards, guidelines, checklists, training materials or other written means to establish competence.
-Flight On sortions None or limited to area(s) of expertise Support, brief and/or assist the PIC or FOO.
+Flight Operations None or limited to area(s) of expertise Support, brief and/or assist the PIC or FOO.
 For each area of expertise or specialization.
-3 Flight Operations Assistant (FOA) 4 (e.g. Weather Analysts, Navigation Analysts/Flight Planning Specialists, Operations Coordinators/Planners, Maintenance controllers, Air Traffic Specialists), and Load Agents/ Planners/Controllers unless qualified in accordance with GRH) May be authorized to make decisions or recommendations in area(s) of expertise.
-5 (e.g., maintenance controller grounds aircraft.)
+Flight Operations Assistant (FOA) (e.g. Weather Analysts, Navigation Analysts/Flight Planning Specialists, Operations Coordinators/Planners, Maintenance controllers, Air Traffic Specialists), and Load Agents/ Planners/Controllers unless qualified in accordance with GRH) May be authorized to make decisions or recommendations in area(s) of expertise. (e.g., maintenance controller grounds aircraft.)
 Specializes in one or more of the elements of operational control.
-3 Collects, provides filters, evaluates and applies operational documents or data relevant to specific elements of operational control.
+Collects, provides filters, evaluates and applies operational documents or data relevant to specific elements of operational control.
 Makes recommendations or decisions in area(s) of expertise.
 Subject to initial and continuing qualification in accordance with DSP 2.2.2 and specific competencies of Table 3.5 relevant to the job function and operations of the Operator.

-Table 3.1-Operational Control Personnel Flight Dispatcher or Flight Operations Officer (FOO) 4 or Designated Member of Management (e.g. Director of Operations or other post holder) None or limited or shared 2 May share operational control authority with the PIC.
-2 May be authorized to make recommendations or decisions.
-May share operational control responsibility with the PIC.
-2 Support, brief, and/or assist the PIC.
-Collects, provides, filters, evaluates and applies operational documents or data relevant to all elements of operational control.
-3 Makes recommendations or decisions.
+Table 3.1-Operational Control Personnel Flight Dispatcher or Flight Operations Officer (FOO) or Designated Member of Management (e.g. Director of Operations or other post holder) None or limited or shared 2 May share operational control authority with the PIC.2 May be authorized to make recommendations or decisions.
+May share operation control responsibili with the PIC.2 Support, brief, and assist the PIC.
+Collects, provides, filters, evaluates an applies operational documents or data relevant to all elem of operational cont Makes recommendations decisions.
 Subject to initial and continuing qualification in accordance with DSP 2.2.2 and all competencies of Table 3.5 relevant to the operations of the Operator.
-Pilot in Command (PIC) Full/shared 2 Has final authority to ensure the safe operation of the aircraft.
+Pilot in Command (PIC) Full/shared Has final authority to ensure the safe operation of the aircraft.
 May share authority and responsibility for operational control.
-Full/shared 2 Responsible for safe conduct of the flight.
-Collect, provide, filter, evaluate and applies operational documents or data relevant to all competencies of operational control.
-3 Subject to training and qualification requirements specified in ISM Section 2.
-1 - Personnel lacking any authority or responsibility for operational co identified in the table for the purposes of excluding them from the initial continuing qualification provisions of this section.
-2 - FOO personnel used in conjunction with a shared system of operational control are authority and responsibility with the PIC.
-3 - The competencies of operational control are contained in Table 3. personnel that specialize in one competency of operation control may referred to as Weather Analysts, Navigation Analysts/Flight Planners, Operations Coordinators/Planners, Maintenance controllers, Air Traff Specialists and Load Agents/Planners/Controllers unless qualified in with GRH.
-4 - The terms used in this table to identify operational personnel are g may vary.
-Personnel utilized in operational control functions and assign responsibilities delineated in the table are subject to the relevant qual and training provisions in this section.
-5 - Authority limited in scope to decision making in area of expertise. them from the initial and ed system of operational ntained in Table 3.5.
-FOA eration control may be sts/Flight Planners, ontrollers, Air Traffic unless qualified in accordance nal personnel are generic and functions and assigned the o the relevant qualification
+Full/shared Responsible for sa conduct of the flight Collect, provide, fill evaluate and appli operational docum or data relevant to competencies of operational control Subject to training and qualification requirements specified in ISM Section 2.
+Legend 1 - Personnel lacking any authority or responsibility for operational control are identified in the table for the purposes of excluding them from the initial and continuing qualification provisions of this section.
+2 - FOO personnel used in conjunction with a shared system of operational share authority and responsibility with the PIC.
+3 - The competencies of operational control are contained in Table 3.5.
+FOA personnel that specialize in one competency of operation control may be referred to as Weather Analysts, Navigation Analysts/Flight Planners, Operations Coordinators/Planners, Maintenance controllers, Air Traffic Specialists and Load Agents/Planners/Controllers unless qualified in accordar with GRH.
+4 - The terms used in this table to identify operational personnel are generic at may vary.
+Personnel utilized in operational control functions and assigned the responsibilities delineated in the table are subject to the relevant qualification and training provisions in this section.
+5 - Authority limited in scope to decision making in area of expertise.